 There are differences in speed limits in towns

 and the surrounding countryside and they are all well marked for drivers’ attention.
 Fines for speeding are quite different from other offenses.

 As a driver, before you jumped behind any vehicle to drive, it’s your responsibility to know the traffic laws of the country you are driving in.
 Understanding the speed limit is about as basic as knowing if to drive on the right side of the lane or the left.
-The good thing is that, in almost all the roads in Iceland, there are ample signs with speed limit.
-These are internationally acceptable signs just like you have it in any European countries.
+The good thing is that, in almost all the roads in Iceland, there are ample signs with the speed limits.
+These are internationally acceptable signs just like you have it in any European country.

 What happens if a visitor is caught in a speeding camera?